gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 Hi.
 Welcome back to our journey of creating our special corner on the internet.
 I assume you have read and followed the [part 1](https://gunduzhuseyn.com/posts/creating-a-personal-blog-part-1-setting-up-the-environment) of this series.
 If not, please go ahead and read (or skim) it before continuing.
-In this part, we are going to create our very own simple home page, displaying a simple message, to get comfortable with the ropes of Django framework.
+In this part, we are going to create our very own simple home page, and display a simple message, to get comfortable with the ropes of Django framework.
 Then we are going to download and adopt a webpage theme to our own blog, to make it look prettier and more professional.
 So let's begin.